tofflemire/saphires/docs/source/example.rst

 =============================

-Download the salt fits files and ls files from the repo (in the examples folder) Create a new directory and move the downloaded files into it.
+Download the SALT fits files and ls files from the repo (in the examples folder).
+Create a new directory and move the downloaded files into it.

 The fits files are solar spectra taken by the SALT (South Africa Large Telescope).
-The files contain a total of 55 orders (wavelength sections) that will each be compared against the template spectra (lte055..... .p)
+The files contain a total of 55 orders (wavelength sections) that will each be compared against the template spectra (filename = lte055..... .p)

 Our goal here is to establish the radial velocity of the star observed in the SALT spectra.
 We can do this by calculating a broadening function with each order against the template.
-You could average out the 55 radial velocity results to find a good estimated value, but in this example we just plot them all together in the same pdf.
+You could average out the 55 radial velocity results, one from each order, to find a good estimated value, but in this example we just plot them all together in the same pdf.

-after pip installing saphires (if you dont have it) open a terminal and cd into the new directory with the SALT files Now open your python REPL
+After pip installing saphires (if you don't have it) open a terminal and cd into the new directory with the SALT files.
+Now open your python REPL
 Mac OSX